March 2, 2019

 Easy, delicious and super insane chocolate fudge cupcakes with the ultimate chocolate buttercream frosting!

-Chocolate fudge cupcakes!
+Chocolate fudge cupcakes

-So the time has come, to morph my chocolate fudge cake into the very sort after chocolate fudge cupcakes!
+So the time has come, to morph my chocolate fudge cake into the very sort after chocolate fudge cupcakes.
 Honestly, this has been SO requested that I apologise that it’s taken so long.
-These are the most incredible cupcakes, so here they are!
+These are the most incredible cupcakes, so here they are.

 Simple method

-For the frosting, it’s just basically a cocoa powder buttercream frosting, but mixed with evaporated milk.
-This is basically all that makes it special, but IT IS WORTH IT.
+The evaporated milk is 100% worth the investment because it levels up the frosting so much.
 I tend to buy the mini tin size, so as there isn’t as much wastage, but with this recipe there is about half a tin left.
-I then use it up in another batch of cupcakes or use it in another recipe!
+I then use it up in another batch of cupcakes or use it in another recipe.

 Chocolate Fudge Cupcakes!